emilyleventhal/pain-pipeline/README.md

 * Predict On:
   * For the first training, do random frames or suggested frames
   * If you are happy with the predictions from the previous trainings, do entire video
-    * After this, skip to step 7
+    * After this, skip to last step
     * Do not need to correct frames if entire video is predicted
 ### Correct the predicted labels
 * Check back before the 5 hours runs out for the interactive job